 Family values aren’t usually something most people think about until they need to teach their kids a lesson in response to an unwanted behavior.
-But the importance of family values should not be overlooked.
+However, the importance of family values should not be overlooked.
 Thinking about what your family values are and instilling them in your children early, can teach your kids how you expect them to behave when you’re not around.
-Children learn by what you do and say so live your family life in way that makes you proud and encourage positive family decisions and and behavior.
+Children learn by what you do and say.
+Live your family life in way that makes you proud and encourage positive family decisions and and behavior.

 Why Are Family Values Important?

 Family values pertain to the family unit, family members, and the society we live in and help us determine what is right and what is wrong.
 Not only do family values have to do with our morals but also with our roles, beliefs, and attitudes.

 Family values are important on many different levels.
 They establish a foundation for your family and create structure.
 With a strong foundation, your family can stand strong against opposing beliefs.
 Above all, your kids will know there is always a safe place to express themselves.

 Family Values Help Create A Sense Of Identity